mietek/haskell-on-heroku-website/pages/tutorial/index.md

 Set up private storage
 ----------------------

 Halcyon can use _private storage_ as well as public storage.
-Private storage is an external cache for the apps and dependencies you build.
+Private storage is an external cache for the apps and dependencies you build, and a method for sharing build products between multiple machines.

-By using private storage, you can share archives between multiple machines, and avoid running into the Heroku 15-minute build [time limit](https://devcenter.heroku.com/articles/slug-compiler#time-limit).
+By using private storage, you can perform builds with no time limit on a fast one-off PX dyno with 6 GB RAM, and share build products with the default 1X dynos which receive your `git push`.

 To use private storage, you’ll need to: